viannaandreBR/EthereumLabs/docs/doc1.23.md

 ---
-id: doc1.16
+id: doc1.23
-title: LAB#1 - What is Ethereum ? / The Solidity Programming Language
+title: LAB#1 - What is Ethereum ? / Behind the Scenes of Deployment
-sidebar_label: The Solidity Programming Language
+sidebar_label: Behind the Scenes of Deployment
 ---

-## The Solidity Programming Language
+## Behind the Scenes of Deployment